e18e/e18e/docs/docs/replacements/index.md

 When using the [ESLint plugin](https://github.com/es-tooling/eslint-plugin-depend) or the [CLI](https://github.com/e18e/cli), you may be suggested replacement modules for dependencies you have.
 This is a list of replacements, along with their migration guides and any useful information.

+## What are these?

+The e18e community maintains a list of modules and their recommended replacements via the [module-replacements](https://github.com/es-tooling/module-replacements) repository.

+Typically, a module might be flagged as replaceable if it:

+- Is no longer actively maintained
+- Has more performant or modern alternatives
+- Has known security vulnerabilities
+- Lacks support for modern JavaScript features (e.g. ES Modules, TypeScript)

+Where it was not possible to contribute upstream to the existing modules, replacement modules have been created by the wider community in most cases.

 ## List of replaceable modules

 > [!NOTE]